qihao067/direct3d/README.md

 ## Text to 3D generation

 Run the following command to generate 3D objects.
-Both 3D meshs and 2D rendered images will be saves.
+Both 3D meshs and 2D rendered images will be saved.

 ```
 python3 test.py ./configs/text_to_3d.py /path/to/checkpoint --gpu-ids 0 --inference_prompt 'a dinosaur' --seed 99